-I will concede that they deviated from the book in key parts (I’ll try not to post spoilers).
-I will say that the flirting glances (and the ultimate resolution) between Susan and Prince Caspian set this little fangirl on fire.
-Caspian is meant to be with Ramandu’s daughter dammit.
-But I’m sure they threw that in there for fanservice or summat.
+I will concede that they deviated from the book in crucial parts (I’ll try not to post spoilers).
+However, I will say that the flirting glances (and the ultimate resolution) between Susan and Prince Caspian set this little fangirl on fire.
+Caspian is with Ramandu’s daughter, dammit.

 I remember reading an interview early on in production about how the director wanted to focus on how hard it was for the Pevensies to adjust to being children in 1940s England after being royalty in Narnia.
-I was really looking forward to seeing how that played out, and I wasn’t disappointed.
+So, naturally, I was looking forward to seeing how that played out, and I wasn’t disappointed.
 William Moseley captured that emotion perfectly.
-I would be freaking emo too if I was ripped away from paradise by accident.
+But, of course, I would be freaking emo, too, if I was ripped away from paradise by accident.

 Both Peter and Susan asked why they didn’t see Aslan, and they questioned why.
-I’m glad Aslan explained it; I was afraid they were gonna forget!
-I think by him saying so will help the transition between this film and Voyage of the Dawn Treader.
+I’m glad Aslan explained it; I was afraid they were going to forget!
+I think that he will help the transition between this film and Voyage of the Dawn Treader.
 I hope that the receipts from this film will be impressive enough for them to continue making the series.
-I wanna see Silver Chair already!
+I want to see Silver Chair already!

 I mean, I know how he ended up getting killed from the book, but maybe it was too subtle for me to catch on film.
-Or maybe I was looking for it so hard I missed it.
-I thought that was a very important part of the storyline.
+Or perhaps I was looking for it so hard I missed it.
+But, I thought that was an essential part of the storyline.

 Edmund had the best lines in the whole film.
 And he made the best of them.
-I can’t wait to see him do a film that’s not Narnia-related.
+I can’t wait to see him do a movie that’s not Narnia-related.
 And I realized that Anna Popplewell (Susan) was in my favorite adaptation of Mansfield Park with Jonny Lee Miller.
 I saw the scene when Fanny goes back to her family, and I saw this little round-faced, dark-haired girl, and I’m like, “That looks like Susan!”
 And it was!

 Reepicheep is my boy, erm, mouse.
 Eddie Izzard completely captured him.
-Prideful, unwilling to back down from a fight he knows is just, believing until the very end.
-The evolution of Trumpkin was so cool to see.
+So prideful, unwilling to back down from a fight he knows is, believing until the end.
+The evolution of Trumpkin was so remarkable to see.
 There’s something to be said of not believing in something or someone.
-And that’s not really a religious theme, but more of a personal growth idea.
+And that’s not a religious theme, but more of a personal growth idea.